awsdocs/amazon-kendra-developer-guide/doc_source/data-source-onedrive.md

 # Using a Microsoft OneDrive data source<a name="data-source-onedrive"></a>

-Amazon Kendra can use a data source to connect to Microsoft OneDrive sites to index the documents that your users create\.
-For a walk\-through of how to use OneDrive in the console, see [Getting started with a Microsoft OneDrive for Business data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-onedrive.html)\.
+You can use your Microsoft OneDrive as a data source for Amazon Kendra\.
+To use OneDrive in the console, go to the [Amazon Kendra console](https://console.aws.amazon.com/kendra/), select your index and then select **Data sources** from the navigation menu to add OneDrive\.

 When you use a OneDrive data source to connect Amazon Kendra to your OneDrive site, you choose the users whose documents are indexed\.
 You can optionally provide inclusion and exclusion patterns to specify the documents to index\.